 - Unit rules

 or 62510 Master of Information Technology

-- Advisable prior study:
+- Advisable prior study

-- MATH1001 Mathematical Methods 1
+- (MATH1001 Mathematical Methods 1

-and MATH1002 Mathematical Methods 2
+and MATH1002 Mathematical Methods 2)

 - Contact hours